 You can also navigate menus using the ALT key.
-In the name of each menu, one letter is underlined.
-You can open a menu by pressing and releasing ALT, pressing the underlined letter to open the menu, and then pressing the underlined letter of the menu option.
+To open a menu item, press and release the ALT key, and then press the underlined letter of the menu option to open it.
 For example, in Customer Maintenance you can press ALT, then F, then P to access the Print dialog box.